 - The front office of a company handles direct communication with existing as well as new customers whereas the back office has no interaction with the customers.

-- The main responsibility of the front office is to generate the revenue and also increase the revenue of the company whereas the duty of the back office is reducing the overall costs for the business.
+- The main responsibility of the front office is to generate revenue and also increase the revenue of the company whereas the others’s duty is reducing the overall costs for the business.

 - The front office helps in developing the strategy to capture new deals whereas the back office helps in ensuring compliance management.

 - The front office tries to generate new deals so that the business increases whereas the back office focuses on the manufacturing of goods and services.

 - An important point of difference arises when salary comes into play.
 Since the front office employees are the ones who generate the revenue for the organization the salary earned by the front office employees are higher than employees in the back office.

 - Though the front office employees try to think that they are the ones who are doing the most important function, the reality is they are highly dependent on the workings of the other side as they ensure that all the processes are run well, be it admin, HR or IT.
 Moreover, over the years the roles of some function of the back office have evolved exponentially.
 For example earlier the role of IT was mostly confined to hardware’s but nowadays in investment banks, the IT team comprises people who develop important technical infrastructure which enables the core operation.